How Life Insurance Brokers Are Paid And Why You Don’t Care

 And then way down the list are a few advisors who routinely do business with much more than 2-3 companies.
 Those brokers are more likely to be independent in my opinion, and thus less likely to engage in product sales.

 So forget commission.
 Forget asking if they’re a broker or how many companies they have access to.
-Ask instead how many companies they’ve done business with in the last year.
-That’s the best way to make sure you’re getting the right product.
+Ask instead how many companies they have done business with in the last year.
+That is the best way to make sure you’re getting the right product.
 Deal with a broker who will work with any company, and hasn’t become tied to a limited few.

 Get a free quote